January is Intimate Partner Violence (IPV) Awareness Month

 Domestic Violence Awareness Project – National Resource Center on Domestic Violence

-Voices Against Violence: Advocacy In Focus – podcast – New York State Coalition Against Domestic Violence (NYSCADV)
+Voices Against Violence: Advocacy In Focus (podcast) – New York State Coalition Against Domestic Violence (NYSCADV)

-Domestic Violence Awareness Month October 2023 – Fearless!
+Domestic Violence Awareness Month October 2024 – Fearless!
 Hudson Valley, Inc.

-CWNY Report: “Domestic Violence in Natural and Man-Made Disasters” – Center for the Women of New York (CWNY)
+CWNY Report: “Domestic Violence in Natural and Man-Made Disasters”

 CWNY’s Interview with a Hairstylist on Domestic Violence Awareness for Beauty Professionals – CWNY Podcast